AI Architecture User Guide

 The AI Assessment

-Every AI response produces an sAiAssessment — the central data structure that drives all AI-influenced decisions.
+Every AI response produces a structured assessment that drives all AI-influenced decisions.
 Understanding each field helps you interpret the dashboard display and tune your settings effectively.

 Market Regime